 1970-1979 Baseball Cards

 1970s baseball cards are largely considered to be the last of the vintage baseball cards.
-During the 1970s, more people were starting to recognize a collectible value in baseball cards.
+During the 1970s, more people were starting to recognize the collectible value of baseball cards.
 For most, though, it was still about having fun and connecting with their favorite players and teams, with little regard for the financial value of the cards themselves.
 Today, there are many valuable 1970s baseball cards, including a large selection of Hall of Famer rookie cards.
 Among the many Hall of Famers who made their cardboard debuts during the 1970s are Ozzie Smith, Mike Schmidt, George Brett, Robin Yount, Carlton Fisk, Dennis Eckersley, Dave Winfield and Paul Molitor.

-Browse our database of 1970s Baseball Card Set Information.
+Explore our database of 1970s Baseball Card Set Information.
 Each product profile features set checklists, product info, expert analysis, and great deals on singles.
+Browse baseball cards produced in 1970, 1971, 1972, 1973, 1974, 1975, 1976, 1977, 1978, and 1979.

 1970 Kellogg’s Baseball Cards